m3rcer/m3rcer.github.io/_posts/HackTheBox_Atom_Writeup/2021-05-08-HTB_Atom_Writeup.md

 Now follow the steps:

 - Connect to redis using:

 `redis -h 10.10.10.237`

 - Authenticate using the password:

 `auth pass`

 - Retrive info on the keyspace using:

 `info keyspace`

 - We see that there is one db - number 0 which has 4 keys.
 View the keys by:

 `keys *`

 - We see a bunch of keys .
 Retrieve the first or last , it might most likely be the administrator using:

 `get pk:urn:user:e8e29158-d70d-44b1-a1ba-4949d52790a0`

 ![Image](images/atom16.jpg)

-- we now have the administrator hash !
-Hurray!
+- We now have the administrator hash !
+RightOn!

 Ater looking a lot on how to decrypt the hash i decided to look back at the "User guide.pdf" to look for clues and i found :